Owen Rye - Résumé (short)

 1994 National Gallery of Victoria, Rigg Craft Award (Invitational)

-In Australia: Australian National Gallery (ACT); Powerhouse Museum, NSW; Art Gallery of Western Australia; Queensland Art Gallery; Tasmanian Museum and Art Gallery; Gold Coast City Art Gallery; Shepparton Art Gallery; Museum and Art Gallery of the Northern Territory; Wollongong City Gallery: Orange Regional Gallery; Ipswich Regional Gallery; Latrobe Regional Gallery; Bendigo Art Gallery; Castlemaine Art Gallery; Victorian Ceramic Group; Diamond Valley Collection; Griffith University Collection; Curtin University Collection; Queensland University of Technology Collection; Southern Cross University Collection; Monash University (Jan Feder Collection); Whitefriars College Collection; VCA (Lawrence Collection).
+COLLECTIONS IN AUSTRALIA: Australian National Gallery (ACT); National Gallery of Victoria; Powerhouse Museum, NSW; Art Gallery of Western Australia; Queensland Art Gallery; Tasmanian Museum and Art Gallery; Gold Coast City Art Gallery; Shepparton Art Gallery; Museum and Art Gallery of the Northern Territory; Wollongong City Gallery: Orange Regional Gallery; Ipswich Regional Gallery; Latrobe Regional Gallery; Bendigo Art Gallery; Castlemaine Art Gallery; Gippsland Art Gallery, Sale; Diamond Valley Collection; Griffith University Collection; Curtin University Collection; Queensland University of Technology Collection; Southern Cross University Collection; Monash University (Jan Feder Collection); Whitefriars College Collection; VCA (Lawrence Collection).

-WRITING Author of two books on archaeological ceramics and over 50 articles in ‘Ceramics Art and Perception’, ‘Pottery in Australia’ and numerous international journals in England, USA, Germany; also numerous exhibition reviews, book reviews and conference papers.
-Editorial Advisor, Ceramics, Art and Perception(USA).
+WRITING Books: two on archaeological ceramics; and The Art of Woodfire, 2011.
+Over 60 articles in ‘Ceramics Art and Perception’, ‘Pottery in Australia’ and numerous international journals in England, USA, Germany; also numerous exhibition reviews, book reviews and conference papers.
+Editorial Advisor, Ceramics, Art and Perception..

 CURATOR/SELECTOR Australian Woodfire survey exhibitions 1986, 1996 and 2005.